Dramatic Corona situation in Cologne: Doctors warn of the threat of triage “in a week”

 The doctor referred to regional differences, but especially in large cities the situation in the intensive care units is “very tense”.
 Hallek gave an example: “In the southern Rhineland we had no more beds in the entire area for two weekends.”
 Gernot Marx, President of the intensive care medicine association DIVI, explained in an interview with the Augsburger Allgemeine Already beforehand that a new high level of corona intensive care patients is expected in Germany in April.

-“All of us who work in intensive care medicine are disappointed with the slowness of the decisions, and a bit horrified,” criticized Hallek in the ARD– “Topics of the day” the actions of politics.
+“All of us who work in intensive care medicine are disappointed, and a little horrified, about the slowness of the decisions,” criticized Hallek in the ARD– “Topics of the day” * the action of politics.
 Intensive care physicians have been pointing out for weeks that the situation is becoming critical.
 Hallek described some of the proposals in the draft for the nationwide Corona emergency brake as “very good”, but it was “too slow and too late”.
 SPD health expert Karl Lauterbach made a similar statement.

 Corona in Germany: Incidence value of 100 as limit “set dangerously high”